Digital media player: History

 By November 2000, an audio-only digital media player was demonstrated by a company called SimpleDevices, which was awarded two patents covering this invention in 2006.
 Developed under the SimpleFi name by Motorola in late 2001, the design was based on a Cirrus Arm-7 processor and the wireless HomeRF networking standard which pre-dated 802.11b in the residential markets.
 Other early market entrants in 2001 included the Turtle Beach AudioTron, Rio Receiver and SliMP3 digital media players.
 An early version of a video-capable digital media player was presented by F.C.
 Jeng et al. in the International Conf. on Consumer Electronics in 2002.
-It included a network interface card, a media processor for audio and video decoding, an analog video encoder (for video playback to a TV), an audio digital to analog converter for audio playback, and an IR (infrared receiver) for remote-control interface.
+It included a network interface card, a media processor for audio and video decoding, an analog video encoder (for video playback to a TV), an audio digital-to-analog converter for audio playback, and an IR (infrared receiver) for remote-control interface.

 A concept of a digital media player was also introduced by Intel in 2002 at the Intel Developer Forum as part of their Extended Wireless PC Initiative.
 Intel's digital media player was based on an Xscale PXA210 processor and supported 802.11b wireless networking.
 Intel was among the first to use the Linux embedded operating system and UPnP technology for its digital media player.
 Networked audio and DVD players were among the first consumer devices to integrate digital media player functionality.
-Examples include the Philips Streamium-range of products that allowed for remote streaming of audio, the GoVideo D2730 Networked DVD player, which integrated DVD playback with the capability to stream Rhapsody audio from a PC, and the Buffalo LinkTheater which combined a DVD player with a digital media player.
+Examples include the Philips Streamium-range of products that allowed for remote streaming of audio, the GoVideo D2730 Networked DVD player, which integrated DVD playback with the capability to stream Rhapsody audio from a PC, and the Buffalo LinkTheater, which combined a DVD player with a digital media player.
 More recently, the Xbox 360 gaming console from Microsoft was among the first gaming devices that integrated a digital media player.
 With the Xbox 360, Microsoft also introduced the concept of a Windows Media Center Extender, which allows users to access the Media Center capabilities of a PC remotely, through a home network.
 More recently, Linksys, D-Link, and HP introduced the latest generation of digital media players that support 720p and 1080p high-resolution video playback and may integrate both Windows Extender and traditional digital media player functionality.

 Typical features

 A digital media player can connect to the home network using either a wireless (IEEE 802.11a, b, g, and n) or wired Ethernet connection.
-Digital media players includes a user interface that allows users to navigate through their digital media library, search for, and play back media files.
+Digital media players include a user interface that allows users to navigate through their digital media library, search for and play back media files.
 Some digital media players only handle music; some handle music and pictures; some handle music, pictures, and video; while others go further to allow internet browsing or controlling Live TV from a PC with a TV tuner.

 Some other capabilities which are accomplished by digital media players include: